This post offers an introduction to planning a spiritual retreat.

 What is a spiritual retreat?

-A spiritual retreat is a semi-structured time away from everyday life with the intention to focus on your spirituality.
+A spiritual retreat is a semi-structured time away from everyday life, intended to focus on your spirituality.

 Here are some of my learnings after reflecting on the many groups and solo spiritual retreats I’ve taken over the past 16 years.